 KILLEN (Victora Records, 1987)

-Hello and welcome to another installment of Forgotten Hard Rock Albums!
-This time we'll be examining a release that's even more obscure than usual - an album that up till now has been virtually unknown outside of the cultish sect of ultra-subterranean metal-vinyl collecting devotees.
-The self-titled, self-released debut album by Staten Island, New York's KILLEN didn't make much of a splash when it was first released in 1987, but its reputation has slowly grown over the years, to the point where copies of the LP now easily command several hundred dollars on eBay.
-In response to the continued demand for this ultra rare LP, the underground metal specialists at Cult Metal Classics Records will re-release the Killen album on CD and vinyl in 2015.
+The self-titled, self-released debut album by Staten Island, New York's KILLEN didn't make much of a splash when it was first released in 1987, but its reputation has slowly grown over the years, to the point where copies of the LP now command several hundred dollars on eBay.
+In response to the continued demand for this ultra rare LP, the underground metal specialists at Cult Metal Classics Records re-released the Killen album in 2015.

-...and yet, at the risk of sounding like a total douche, I still can't understand what is so special about this album!
+...and yet, at the risk of sounding like a total douche, I don't understand what is so special about this album!

 "Challenge of Eternity"

 I Knew 'Em When...Sort Of

 I thought I had a pretty good grasp of what was happening in the underground metal scene during the late 1980s, but even though I attended college in Killen's home town of Staten Island, New York, I'd never heard of them till our paths briefly crossed in early 1989.
 Some friends and I attended a showcase of local hard-rock talent at a club called "On Stage," and Killen were the evening's headliners.
 The club was wallpapered with posters advertising Killen's self-titled debut album, which proclaimed them to be "Staten Island's Biggest Metal Band"... a bold statement which in retrospect was akin to saying that you were the best player on the Montreal Expos, i.e. it sounded impressive, but it didn't really mean anything.